papercliphat/short_term_blog/_posts/2016-05-9-why-create-a-jekyll-blog.md

 ---

 When I first started developing I didn\'t see the point in a blog.
-I pictured tumblr blogs full of food and selfies.
-That\'s not a fair assessment of blogs, and was particularly unfair to technical blogs.
-As I started learning and googling problems/techniques I found I often ran into blogs for potential solutions and thought pieces on problems.
-They weren\'t a direct guide, or all encompassing, but they were almost always a great starting point.
+But, when I started learning beyond the basics and troubleshooting through google, or checking out alternative techniques, I often ran into blogs for potential solutions and thought pieces.
+Most of the time, I wasn\'nt receiving an expansive guide, or a lot of code, but they were almost always a great starting point.
+A technical blog I often ran into in my early days was joshsoftware.com

-But I figured these were just some folks with years of experience; a blog is for someone in like their fifth year programming who wants to give back to the community.
-Why extend the extra effort now?
+Even after running into technical blogs I figured these were just folks with years of experience; a blog is for someone in their fifth year programming who wants to give back to the community.
+Why should I extend the extra effort while I'm still learning?
 Could I even put out anything decent?
-I mean I\'m still learning.
 There are already posts on polymorphic associates and guides, why would it be helpful if I wrote one?

-#### Professional
+#### Professional Uses

-When I started applying for software positions, I started seeing preferences towards individuals with personal websites aka blogs.
-Now at this point, I\'m like ok, I better figure out why this matters.
-Obviously your employer wants overachievers.
-They claim to want folks to eat breathe and sleep code.
-That\'s unrealistic... but a good employee is involved in their work.
-A great employee thinks about their field in their time off.
+When I started exploring software positions, I began seeing preferences towards individuals with personal websites and blogs.
+Obviously an employer wants overachievers.
+Software posts often call for folks who enjoy programming in their offtime.
+We should maintain a good work life balance, but a great employee is involved in their work and does thinks about their field in their time off.

-Really great people in their fields think about their work all the time.
-How do I solve this problem is a life ethos.
-We\'re not talking about eating dinner with your partner and planning tomorrows schedule, but rather while shopping for grocieres, doing laundry, walking the dog...
-We\'re always thinking anyway, but if we direct our thought to our work, and improving our work, well.. that\'s how people become great in their field.
-That\'s really what an employer really wants.

-Additionally if at some point your employer requests an article for their website or you decide to contribute something for publication, you already have a body of work to assist with the process.
+A blog can also be a....

-#### Good Measuring Stick
+#### Good Skills Measuring Stick

-Futhermore a technical blog demonstrates a certain level of technical competence.
-If we start early enough a techincal blog can be a measuring stick of skills.
-A sort of checkbox of abilities... only anyone can read about those abilities and gather a fair assessment of how good they really are.
+A technical blog demonstrates a certain level of technical competence.
+If we start early enough and consistently a techincal blog can be an accurate measuring stick of skills.
+A sort of checkbox of abilities.

-I\'ve decided to use mine in that way, to both pour in and test my knowledge.
+It's true what they say.
+You don't really understand something unless you can explain it to someone else.
+So get out there and write posts on the concepts you already know, or even write out the concepts you don't know to find your faults.
+Worst case scenario, if you want to review something, you can fall back on your own personal body of work and see it again in your own words.

-Now the painfully obvious is clear.
-The folks starting blogs, aren\'t in their nth year programming.
-They are just like me and you.
-They took the intiative at some point, and their skills grew with them.
-Grew to the extent that now we can use their posts and a resource for our own growth.
+Everyone with a technical blog is just like you and me.
+They took the intiative at some point, and their skills grew with them to the extent that now we can all use their posts and a resource for our own growth.